GIfatahTH/states_rebuilder/README.md

 ),
 ```
 It is important to understand that `states_rebuilder` caches two singletons.
-* The raw singleton of the registered model.
-Obtained using `Injector.get` method.
+* The raw singleton of the registered model, obtained using `Injector.get` method.
-* The reactive singleton of the registered model (the raw model decorated with reactive environnement).
-Obtained using `Injector.getAsReactive`.
+* The reactive singleton of the registered model (the raw model decorated with reactive environnement), obtained using `Injector.getAsReactive`.

 With `states_rebuilder`, you can create, at any time, a new reactive instance, which is the same raw cashed singleton but decorated with a new reactive environment.